Blog/Quality Assurance

 Analytics tool on the screen of the computer

-There are differences in gathered analytics data between industries, but the basic data usually is tracked for all projects.
+There are differences in gathered analytics data between industries, but the basic data is usually tracked for all projects.
+In this article, we cover the basics of data analytics and how to leverage it to enhance software quality.

 This information would be useful when planning on what devices the software should be tested on.
 You should be able to check what device models, OS versions, and browser versions were used.